Kaiser Wilhelm Memorial Church: Bells of the new church

-In 1894, Kaiser Wilhelm II donated 50,000 pounds of bronze from captured cannons to cast a new bell for the Kaiser Wilhelm Memorial Church.
-The bells should be just as powerful as the building.
-5 bells were made in the same year in the court bell foundry Franz Schilling in Apolda.
-When it was completed, the bell was the largest of its kind in Germany.
-The large bell with the name Queen Luise & Kaiser Wilhelm I alone weighed a whopping 13,230 kg.
-When the bells arrived in Berlin on June 1, 1895, they were driven through the city in a ceremonial procession and consecrated on June 18 by General Superintendent Faber.
+In 1894, Kaiser Wilhelm II donated 50,000 pounds of bronze from captured cannons to cast a new bell for the church.
+Five bells were made in the same year in the Franz Schilling court bell foundry in Apolda.
+The largest bell or bourdon is named Queen Luise & Kaiser Wilhelm I and it weighs 13,230 kg.
+The bell was the largest of its kind in Germany.
+When the bells arrived in Berlin on 1 June 1895, they were driven through the city in a ceremonial procession and consecrated on 18 June by General Superintendent Faber.
 Before a bell was installed around 1900, around 20 bell ringers were needed to get the whole bell ringing.
-From the delivery in the 1.
-After World War II the bells were free, but a few decades later they were no longer so lucky.
-Between 1942 and 1943 the larger bells were smashed, while the smallest was allowed to remain on the tower as a ringing bell.
-When the Kaiser Wilhelm Memorial Church went down in a hail of bombs in November 1943, the last remaining bell of the once well-known ringing was severely damaged.
+After World War I the bells were free, but a few decades later they were no longer so lucky.
+Between 1942 and 1943 the larger bells were removed for melting down for wartime purposes, while the smallest was allowed to remain on the tower as a ringing bell.
+When the church went down in a hail of bombs in November 1943, the last remaining bell was severely damaged.
 In 1949 they were sent back to Apolda.
-Her further fate is unknown, but it can be assumed that she was melted down.
+The bell's further fate is unknown, but it can be assumed that it was melted down.
 However, the ruins of the Kaiser Wilhelm Memorial Church were not to remain entirely without bells.
 In 1954, three iron bells were ordered from the Franz Weeren iron works, which were to serve as clock strike bells from then on.
 For a long time they did not do their job, because in the course of the new construction of the church a correspondingly representative ringing was desired.
-In 1960 the time had come: In the bell and art foundry Gebr.
-Rincker in Sinn, a 6-part bell and a carillon were created for the old tower.
-Two of the three iron bells came to Berlin-Neukölln, what happened to the third is unknown.
-On July 19, 1961, the new bells and the newly built campanile were inaugurated and put into operation.
-The bell not only benefits from its clearly progressive rib, but also from the excellent tower acoustics.
-Last but not least, it is also thanks to the quality of the bells that the probably most beautiful ringing of the German capital and the undisputed masterpiece of the Rincker company was created here!
-The inscriptions made using the incised technique are particularly interesting.
-Perhaps the most beautiful and profound can be found on the big bell: "YOUR CITIES ARE BURNED UP WITH FIRE - BUT MY SALVATION IS FOREVER, AND MY JUSTICE WILL HAVE NO END".
+In 1960 the time had come: at the Rincker bell and art foundry in Sinn, a 6-part bell and a carillon were created for the old tower.
+On 24 December 1960, two of the three iron bells were installed at the Philipp Melanchthon Church in Berlin's Neukölln quarter; what happened to the third is unknown.
+On 19 July 1961 the new bells and the newly built campanile were inaugurated and put into operation.
+The bell's sound is affected by its clearly progressive rib, and from the tower's acoustics.
+The bells were inscribed with bible verses.

 Different bells are rung on different occasions: